 A survey of the major works of British literature from its Anglo-Saxon origins to 1800 in their cultural, social, historical, political and literary contexts.
-Formal literary criticism is included as well as analysis of structure.
+Formal literary criticism is included, as well as analysis of structure.
 Writing intensive.
 Prerequisite: ENGL110XM or ENGL110M.
-(Fulfills English or Humanities requirement)
+(Fulfills English or Humanities requirement and a pre-1800 literature course for English majors)